“Life’s Gamble” - A Dystopian Story by Ty Steinbrunner

 Of course it worked.

 Her body was still lying there.
-The dress beautifully dotted pink and red like arrangements of roses.
+The dress beautifully dotted pink and red-like arrangements of roses.
 I thought about flowers and the last time I saw one.

 It was over and I left the wicked place.
+I had to leave her down there.

-Venturing back home, I decided I was going to use my weekly ‘day off’ and spend the day recuperating.
+While venturing back home, I decided I was going to use my weekly ‘day off’ and spend the day recuperating.
 Maybe read a book.

 Ty Steinbrunner